-December 31, 2020 2019
+December 31, 2021 2020

-Hospitality sales \$ - \$ 19,002
+Hospitality sales \$ 20,494 \$ -

-Licensing food and beverage 26 14,599
+Licensing food and beverage • 12,546 26

-Licensing merchandise 335 7,609
+Licensing merchandise 6,874 335

-Royalties 1,026 1,225
+Royalties 1,106 1,026

-Total Corporate Hospitality and Service Revenues \$ 1,387 \$ 42,435
+Total Corporate Hospitality and Service Revenues \$ 41,020 \$ 1,387

+2021 Sales of corporate hospitality are principally from the US Open and Masters Tournament and are sold predominately in fiscal periods prior to the tournaments.
 2020 hospitality revenues are principally from other events (e.g. Davis Cup, Billie Jean King Cup, etc.) that occurred prior to the COVID-19 outbreak.
-2019 Sales of corporate hospitality are sold predominately in fiscal periods prior to the tournaments.
 All such revenues are deferred until the point in time the tournaments occur.
 Licensing for food and beverage and merchandise sales includes minimum guarantees and is recognized at a point in time when the tournaments occur.
 Royalties are recognized in the period the manufacture or sale of the item giving rise to the royalty occurs.